 Saint Peter’s basilica is actually not classified as a cathedral (but it’s a basilica), since it doesn’t have a bishop.
-As the largest church building in the world (the inside is 15,160 square meters!), there is truly a reason it’s so popular.
+As the largest church building in the world (the inside is 15,160 square meters!), there is truly a reason it’s such a popular spot on your 3 days itinerary in Rome.
 It’s quite spectacular not just from the outside, but from the inside too.
 Walk around and enjoy the beauty and lavishness of this place.

 The Pietà is located within Saint Peter’s Basilica – when you enter, it’s to your right.
 It’s the only sculpture Michelangelo has ever signed!
 You will be absolutely fascinated by its details, and don’t be surprised if you see crowds right in front of it.

 Saint Peter’s Dome – The View from Above (and snacks!)

 By the time we got to Saint Peter’s Dome, we were famished.
 Even though we had early breakfast around 7:30 am, it was now after 11 am, so we definitely needed a bite.
 Despite this, we still found the line to climb the Dome (facing the church from the outside, it’s on the right) and decided to climb it – best decision ever!
 On your way back from the dome, on the terrace, there is a small shop with snacks, a toilet and refreshments.